flype44/Vampire/AUDIO/README.md

 #define SAUD_PER(CH)         SAUD_REG(CH, 0x0C) /* period   */
 ```

 ## AUDIO extended functions per channel

+### Sysnopis

-* Location of waveform data is a 32-bits address, can be in `Chip RAM` or in `Fast RAM`.
+Location of waveform data is a 32-bits address, can be in `Chip RAM` or in `Fast RAM`.

-* Length of waveform, in words, is also 32-bits (min=0, max=0x00FFFFFF) (eg. 32MB for 8-bits PCM, 64MB for 16-bits PCM).
+Length of waveform, in words, is also 32-bits (min=0, max=0x00FFFFFF) (eg. 32MB for 8-bits PCM, 64MB for 16-bits PCM).

-* Volume is 8.8 for Left and Right (min=0.0, max=128.128).
+Volume is 8.8 for Left and Right (min=0.0, max=128.128).

-* Control bits for the 8/16-bits, Continuous/OneShot, and Mono/Stereo modes.
+Control bits for the 8/16-bits, Continuous/OneShot, and Mono/Stereo modes.

-* Period (min=2, max=0xFFFF).
+Period (min=2, max=0xFFFF).
 Example: 3546895 / 22050.

+### Registers

 NAME      | ADDR | R/W | FUNCTION
 --------- | ---- | --- | --------